owm111/hackneyed-x11-cursors/README.md

 Plasma on Wayland
 -----------------
-Plasma 5 makes a mess with the pointers, which doesn't happen with their default theme (Breeze); on the other hand, GNOME has no trouble in picking up the same cursors it does under X11, and Weston shows no issues as well.
+Plasma 5 makes a mess with the pointers, which doesn't happen with its stock theme (Breeze); on the other hand, GNOME has no trouble in picking up the same cursors it does under X11, and Weston shows no issues as well.
 I will look into it as soon as Plasma becomes usable under Wayland, and I don't think reporting a bug at this stage is appropriate: they surely have more important things to care about.

+Out of curiosity, starting a Wayland session with a [debug theme](https://github.com/Enthymem/xcursor-debug-theme) shows that KWin's default pointer is `left_ptr` (a symlink to `default`), which is correct, but the Plasma shell employs `left_arrow`.
+KWin, though, uses `size_bdiag` as `size_fdiag` (and vice-versa), despite them pointing to the same shapes as the Breeze theme.
+Spooky.